 Paul is the head of the Litigation and Dispute Resolution Department.
-Paul has considerable experience in many areas of law to include Employment, Contract, Commercial, Professional Negligence, Insolvency and Landlord and Tenant and Inheritance.
+Paul has considerable experience in many areas of law to include Professional Regulation, Employment, Contract, Commercial, Professional Negligence, Insolvency, Landlord and Tenant and Inheritance.

-Paul in the last 15 years plus has specialised in Medical Regulatory work and acts for numbers of doctors, dentists, psychotherapists, osteopaths and chiropractors defending them where necessary, against their respective Regulatory Bodies.
+In the last 20 years Paul has specialised in Medical Regulatory work and acts for numbers of doctors, dentists, psychotherapists, osteopaths and chiropractors defending them where necessary, against their respective Regulatory Bodies.

 He is a founding member of a Health Group that specialises in all aspects of Health Care Law.
 Paul advises regularly on the setting up of Codes of Practice, medical disputes, the relationship of employment, statute and commercial law in the health sphere to individuals and their practice groups.

-Paul has a honours degree in law (LLB) and a masters degree in Medical Ethics and Law.
-He is Chairman of the College of Osteopaths, a teaching institute awarding degrees and a charity.
+Paul has an honours degree in law (LLB) and a master’s degree in medical Ethics and Law.
+He was the Chairman of the College of Osteopaths, a teaching institute awarding degrees and a charity.

 Paul is a member of the Employment Lawyers Association, Chartered Institute of Arbitrators, Professional Negligence Lawyers Association, the Medico-Legal Society and the General Osteopathic Council.

-Paul’s main interest is philosopy, education, opera and running, going to the theatre and playing Bridge.
-Paul has a keen interest in Osteopathy, as a qualified non-practising osteopath he followed in the family profession.
+Paul’s main interests are philosophy, education, opera, theatre and playing Bridge.
+Paul has a keen interest in Osteopathy and followed in the family profession by qualifying as a non-practising osteopath (no longer registered).

 Saul Courts qualified with BSG Solicitors in 2002 and became a Partner in 2005